sst/sst/www/docs/what-is-sst.md

 }
 ```

-SST internally calls this `main` function to create the infrastructure for your app.
+SST calls this `main` function to create the infrastructure for your app.

 Now let's look at how to build your app with these constructs.